barneycodes23/AInewS.283581/README.md

   - (RUN): conda activate aiproject_env
 - Finally **Run** the jupyter notebook.

-The aim of this analysis is identifing indistinguishable segments from the data provided in the shopEasy.csv and presenting the acknowledged patterns ---.
+The aim of this analysis is to identify indistinguishable segments from the data provided in the shopEasy.csv and acknowledge the patterns for tailoring marketing and special promotions to each of the identified segments.
 The outline of this process is illustrated with the aid of a flowchart.

 # Experimental Design